What does this mean? Well, that’s a complicated question.

 Dr. Ian Kerner says in his book “She Comes First,” that every orgasm is based in the clitoral network.
 The clitoris goes far beyond the small nub you see on the outside of the vulva.
 It has deep roots beneath the surface.
 It can reach up to five inches in some women.
 Most orgasms in women are clitorally-based, even G-spot orgasms.

-In order to help with sexual pain, you need to focus on the clitoris.
-A review from 2010 showed that the closer the vaginal opening is to the clitoris, the more likely an orgasm during penetration can occur, but orgasm is nonetheless produced from stimulation of the clitoris.
+In order to help with sexual pain, you need to focus on the clitoris. showed that the closer the vaginal opening is to the clitoris, the more likely an orgasm during penetration can occur, but orgasm is nonetheless produced from stimulation of the clitoris.
 There may be other ways around it (as not all women are the same), but why skip the most researched, scientifically-based route?

 Bringing a toy can assist in getting the clitoris involved